;

 Keyes' diagram showing that tooth decay results from the interaction of 3 factors: Sugar, teeth and bacteria

-When decay occurs on the front teeth, they most often affect the areas between the teeth and around the gum line.
-This is because these spaces naturally attract more plaque and bacteria (they are hard to reach by the toothbrush).
+When cavities develop on the front teeth, they’re most likely to appear between the teeth and along the gum line.
+These spots naturally attract more plaque and bacteria — and they’re easy to miss during brushing and flossing.

 Cavity stages on front teeth

-1. The first stage is when the cavity is just a small spot on the surface of your tooth.
-It may look white or brown, but it does not hurt.
-This is because the cavity is only affecting the enamel, which is the hard outer layer of your tooth.
+• First stage: The cavity starts as a small spot on the surface of your tooth.
+It may look white or brown, but it doesn’t hurt yet.
+That’s because the decay is only in the enamel — the hard, outer layer of your tooth.

-2. The second stage is when the cavity gets deeper and reaches the dentin, which is the softer layer under the enamel.
-You may notice darker holes and feel some sensitivity to hot or cold foods and drinks.
-This is because the dentin transmits stimuli to the nerves that can sense temperature and pressure.
+• Second stage: As the cavity gets deeper, it reaches the dentin — the softer layer beneath the enamel.
+At this point, you might notice a darker hole and feel some sensitivity to hot or cold food and drinks.
+This happens because the dentin can transmit temperature and pressure to the nerves inside the tooth.

-3. The third stage is when the cavity reaches the pulp, the innermost part of your tooth that contains blood vessels and nerves.
-The cavity may cause severe pain and inflammation.
-This is because the pulp is very sensitive and can get infected by bacteria.
-This is also the stage that initiates complications such as dental abscesses.
+• Third stage: If the cavity keeps progressing, it can reach the pulp — the innermost part of the tooth that contains nerves and blood vessels.
+This can cause severe pain and inflammation because the pulp is very sensitive and easily infected by bacteria.
+Once the pulp is infected, it can lead to complications like dental abscesses.

 Cavity filling on the front teeth: Before and after

-Here are the steps involved in the composite filling of the front teeth:
+Here are the typical steps for getting a composite filling on a front tooth:

 1. The dentist will numb the area around the tooth with a local anesthetic.